tnanami/PQN_vhdl/README.md

 ## Build the project
 1. Download project `git clone git@github.com:tnanami/PQN_vhdl.git`
 2. Open Vivado and find the Tcl Console on the bottom of the window
-3. Move to the "RSexci" directory on the Tcl console
+3. Move to a directory of the mode you want to use on the Tcl console
 4. Enter the command `source ./create_project.tcl`

 ## UART communication